Quo vadis IRA? State-level Deep Dives on Opportunities for Implementation

 - Erin Mayfield, Professor, Dartmouth Engineering

 In recent years, U.S. states have been leaders in climate ambition.
 With the implementation of the Inflation Reduction Act (IRA), states will remain important in transitioning to a clean economy.
-In this session, we will dive into recent trends in climate policy at the state level.
+In this session, we examined recent trends in climate policy at the state level.
 What have states enacted to grow their green economies?
 Which states are leading and have the most ambitious plans?
 Are only blue states focused on climate polices that both cut emissions and boost economic growth?
 Or are red states also moving forward with plans to grow their green economies?
 How will the IRA affect climate policy and the growth of green economies at the state level?
 Will certain states benefit more than others with regards to IRA funding?
 What more do states have to do to put the country on path to cut emissions by 50 percent by 2030?
 The session will answer these questions, and more.